LuBuCake/MTF.SoundTool/README.md

 ## License

-RESIDENT EVIL SPC Tool codebase is  licensed under GPL V3.0.
+MT Framework Sound Tool codebase is  licensed under GPL V3.0.
 Please refer to the LICENSE file for detailed information.